 In those early days, we killed everything we caught.
 Catch and release had not really been discussed much at that time.
 The objective was to come home with the ice chest as full as we could get it.
 Cave Lake filled that bill splendidly.

 In 1978, Cave Lake was under-utilized.
 Although just twenty minutes outside the town of Ely, it was not well known down south, or at least the southern population of potential fisherman was not what it is today.
 Although they stocked the lake with rainbow trout, Neal was aware that there were holdover populations of brown trout that were reproducing in the feeder creek.
 We must have timed our visit just right as the lake was well stocked.
 Even as a novice who fished dry flies exclusively, I caught many stocked rainbows.
-However, the real excitement was catching the brown trout, or “brownies”, on dry flies.
-In one instance I recall standing on the boat dock watching this large (large to me at that time was anything over thirteen inches) brown sucking mayflies from the surface.
-I was fishing with my newly constructed seven-and-one-half foot fly rod, a rod of my own creation.
-I quickly cast a dry fly into the path of the cruising brown.
-I watched as he leisurely approached, opened his pink mouth, and sucked in the fly.
-What an awesome experience for a twenty-one year old novice fisherman.
-That was an addicting event.
-Neal also caught several good size brown trout, and one of the pictures we took with Neal’s creel, rod, and bib arranged around the trout was composed so well that I drew the picture in pen and ink in 1981.
+However, the real excitement was catching the brown trout on dry flies.

 I returned to Cave Lake for a solo visit in the fall of 1980, but only caught two browns.
-I did get a strike from a brown on a dry fly, and that trout could have gone twenty inches and three pounds easily.
+I did get a strike from a brown on a dry fly.
+It was a notable trout that could have gone eighteen inches and 2 1/2 pounds.
 I thought I had set the hook, but as the brown leaped clear of the water it pulled out.
 Disappointed, I retrieved my line and examined the hook.
-I felt like an idiot when I discovered that the hook point was bent (probably from a sloppy back cast bouncing off a rock), and that it never set into the trout’s jaw, but rather had been pulled straight as I attempted to set the hook.
+I felt like an idiot when I discovered that the hook point was bent, likely from a sloppy back cast bouncing the hook off a rock.
+The bent hook point never penetrated the trout’s jaw, and so the light dry-fly hook was pulled straight as I attempted to set the hook.
 That was a difficult lesson to learn at age twenty-four.